Crisp autumn air. Heart-pounding races.

 The Bill Braxton Memorial Regatta stands for the selfless dedication of the true oarsman, one who holds the true spirit of competition as a healthy, integral part of life.

-The Bill Braxton Memorial Regatta is the final regatta of the season.
-One never knows quite what to expect: rowers have competed in slush and snow, in rain, and under sunny skies.
-In one year rowers may wear long underwear and pogies, in the next they may row in t-shirts.
+As the final regatta of the season, one never knows quite what to expect.
+Rowers have alternately competed in slush and snow, in rain, and under sunny skies.
+In one year rowers may wear long underwear and pogies; in the next they may row in t-shirts.